odoo/documentation/accounting/others/multicurrencies/exchange.rst

 .. image:: media/exchange_rate07.png
    :align: center

-When reconciling it, Odoo will directly match the payment with the right **Invoice**.
+When reconciling it, Twenty20 will directly match the payment with the right **Invoice**.
 You will get the invoice price in the invoice currency and the amount in your company currency.